MicrosoftDocs/win32/desktop-src/wer/about-wer.md

 ---
 title: About WER
 description: Windows Error Reporting (WER) is a flexible event-based feedback infrastructure designed to gather information about the hardware and software problems that Windows can detect, report the information to Microsoft, and provide users with any available solutions.
-For information about the improvements to WER, see What's New in WER. ms.assetid: 'd26b3d2a-51cf-41d9-936b-f1b45778ea61'
+For information about the improvements to WER, see Whats New in WER. ms.assetid: d26b3d2a-51cf-41d9-936b-f1b45778ea61
+keywords:
-keywords: ["Windows error reporting Windows Error Reporting , about"]
+- Windows error reporting Windows Error Reporting , about ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # About WER